santhoshmeda/iot-310/week1/lab2/lab2.md

 **Tips**:
 - To exit the Electron app, hit the exit command on your computer (e.g. `CTRL+C` on Mac).
 You may have to fire it twice (once to get out of Node, another to get out of Electron).
 - Edit HTML/CSS/JS files and hit the refresh shortcut on your computer to see it reflected within the app.

+#### Verify you see incoming MQTT message

+The app is configures to listen on

 ## HACKER EDITION: App Distribution